 Some models can be more efficient than others though, so you'll want to find one that can squeeze every last economical drop out of those fruits and vegetables.

 These spin at high speeds to pulverise the fruit or vegetables, and use centrifugal force to separate the pulp from the juice (hence their name).
 They're the most common, popular and affordable type of juicer.

-- Often have wide feed chutes so you don't have to chop up the fruit so much.
+- Often have wide feed chutes so fruit needs less chopping.

 - Can have cord storage.

 - Most can juice leafy green vegetables and herbs.